CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 Recent work done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tableau User Group meeting.

+I admit I really like black as a background color if you want to make your data the central part.
+It makes it easier to see the data, but you loose a little bit of the location context.
+Which is a drawbnack you need to think about.
+But I think in this visualization it serves its purpose.

 It is a really nice starting point to lead a discussion and that seems to be the intend as suggested in his tweets.

-I could not find the source dataset, but he said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.
+_I could not find the source dataset, but he said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.

-It seems to be data from 2016 - 2019 buit again, no detailed information was provided.
+It seems to be data from 2016 - 2019 buit again, no detailed information was provided._

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/cincinatti_heroin_incidents.png)